TeamSTEP/KeepMeRollin/Assets/ProjectManual/Repositories.md

 - Does not distinguish between Alpha or Beta versions
 - Publishing changes to the project should match the commits to Github

-Overall for developers, I recommend using Github for starting your development and committing your progress.
+Overall for developers, I recommend using Github for managing your development and committing your progress.
-For collaborating with other developers, you can use a VS Code extension called [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare).
+For collaborating with other developers, you can use a VS Code extension called [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) or something similar in Visual Studio.

 # Github Guide

 Because Github provides the developer with massive features, we will write a separate section that defines how to use each features that is required.

+## The Basic Model

 ## Branches and Forks